The Importance of a Driver’s License

 T – Double/Triple Trailers

-This endorsement allows you to tow double and triple trailers.
+This endorsement will enable you to tow double and triple trailers.

 X – Hazmat